feludwig/pgsql2osm/README.md

 to use with other cartography tools ?

-`pgsql2osm.py` is a script that can generate the XML in `.osm` format for all entities within given boundaries.
+`pgsql2osm` is a python script that can generate the XML in `.osm` format for all entities within given boundaries.
 It attempts to preserve all data attributes from original osm data: nodes, ways and relations and all their `osm_id`s, all tags, and